ANLY521/strings-for-similarity-mojosie7862/README.md

 **TODO:**
 Show usage of the homework script with command line flags (see example under lab, week 1).
+`python sts_pearson.py --sts_data stsbenchmark/sts-dev.csv`

+`python sts_pearson.py --sts_data stsbenchmark/sts-test.csv`

+`python sts_pearson.py --sts_data stsbenchmark/sts-train.csv`

+**NIST** - uses arithmetic mean of n-gram overlap and weights each n-gram overlap proportional to its frequency in the string

+**BLEU** - uses up to n-gram 4 to calculate n-gram overlap using geometric mean, uniformly weighting each n-gram overlap to calculate the score

+**WER** - minimum edit distance calculated form the sentence alignment, divided by the total number of words in the sentence

+**LCS** - the longest string between the two sequences which is an exact match

+**EDIST** - edit distance calculated form the sentence alignment, it is the aggregated cost of insertions, deletions, and substitutions that should occur for the sequence to be equal.

 ## lab, week 1: sts_nist.py

 Calculates NIST machine translation metric for sentence pairs in an STS dataset.

 Example usage:

 `python sts_nist.py --sts_data stsbenchmark/sts-dev.csv`